Tips for Better Gluing & Clamping

 I've seen companies bragging about how their clamps can hold odd-shaped workpieces, but nothing holds like my "bag-o-lead" clamping system.
 Plus, it's less expensive than those specialty clamps.

-To make mine, I bought some 25-pound bags of #9 shot (for reloading shotgun shells) at a sporting goods store for about $15 each.
+To make mine, I bought some 25-pound bags of #9 shot (for reloading shotgun shells) at a sporting goods store.
 When I need to glue up an unusual shape, I put the piece to be clamped on my bench and put a bag or two of shot on top of it.
 They conform easily to most shapes.

 The bags are pretty durable, but be careful not to puncture them.
 The shot is very small and even a tiny hole will quickly cover your shop floor with shot.

 Bar clamps offer a leg up when facing a carcase

 The easiest way to glue banding to the face of a plywood carcase is with the case on its back.
 You can't lay it on a benchtop because you have no room for the clamps, and sawhorses always seem to get in the way of what you're doing.